deathtothecorporation/plunder-docs/setup/installation.md

 ## Docker

-If your system has Docker available you can simply pull use our Pallas image: https://github.com/deathtothecorporation/pallas-docker.
+If your system has Docker available you can simply pull use Pallas image [found here](https://github.com/deathtothecorporation/pallas-docker).
 That repo has [instructions](https://github.com/deathtothecorporation/pallas-docker) for quickly getting straight into a Sire REPL.

 Once you're in the REPL, you should see something this: